 To minimize heat loss and gain, a quality window uses “warm-edge” spacers between double panes.
 Low-e coatings reflect heat and protect furnishings from fading.
 Check the windows Solar Heat Gain Coefficient (or SHGC).
 SHGC is expressed as a number between 0 and 1, the lower the SHGC rating, the better the ability of the window to block the heat from the sun.
 SHGC ratings express the performance rating for the entire window, not just the glass.

-Also be aware of the windows U-Factor which measures how well a product prevents heat from escaping from your home.
+Also, be aware of the windows U-Factor which measures how well a product prevents heat from escaping from your home.
 U-Factor ratings generally fall between 0.20 and 1.20.
-The lower the U-Factor, the better the product is at keeping heat in.
+The lower the U-Factor, the better the product is at keeping the heat in.
 U-Factor is particularly important during the winter months.

 3. Study the Warranty